amenzwa/amenzwa.github.io/computing/ProgrammingParadigms.md

 The condition method and the loop method above are analogous to higher-order functions in FP, and the blocks are analogous to λ functions.
 Other FP influences in Smalltalk include  `collect:`, `select:`, `inject:into:`, whose FP equivalents are `map`, `filter`, `foldl`.
 It is not only possible, but also quite natural, to program in Smalltalk using FP techniques, such as λ functions and these higher-order functional operators.

-***anecdote***—In the late 1980s, I had the opportunity to observe, up-close, the many struggles that experienced PP programmers faced when adopting OO.
+***advice***—In the late 1980s, I had the opportunity to observe, up-close, the many struggles that experienced PP programmers faced when adopting OO.
 They were my colleagues.
 They were C experts.
 They read the excellent [*The C++ Programming Language, 1ed*](https://stroustrup.com/1st.html) (Brown Book) by Stroustrup, as we all did, in those days.
 C++ was but a small extension of C then, having only classes, visibility modifiers, and multiple inheritance.
 For a Smalltalking, C programmer like me, adopting C++ was a simple matter of learning a few syntactic quirks.
 But my C-is-my-life colleagues went through a year-long ordeal.
 They learned easily the syntactic elements, but they struggled with OO design concepts; they kept falling back into familiar C idioms, and ended up using C++ to write C programmes.

-I came to Smalltalk by way of C, and assembly before that.
-So, a few years prior, I was in a similar situation, attempting to make PP-to-OO transition.
-But I did not experience that shocking ordeal, because Smalltalk was a small, simple, strictly OO language without pointers, `goto`, and other PP paraphernalia.
-I had no choice but to abandon my PP habits.
+Like my colleagues, I was versed in C and assembly, when I learned Smalltalk a few years before they began learning C++.
+I did not experience that shocking ordeal my colleagues faced, however, because Smalltalk was a small, simple, strictly OO language without pointers, `goto`, and other PP paraphernalia to distract and derail me.
 And because, by then, I had already learnt some LISP, I was able to cognise and exploit Smalltalk's FP idioms.
-It was not a smooth transition, but it certainly was not an ordeal.
+It was not an easy transition for me, going from PP to OO, but it certainly was an enjoyable learning experience, not an ordeal.

-This experience taught me that early exposure to different perspectives is vital in one's continuing intellectual development.
-Learning is mostly working hard with the right attitude.
-Humility is the trait from which both hard work and right attitude sprang.
-Do not be seduced by the temptation of "my way is the only way".
-The best way sways in the winds of trend and time; humility does not.
-So, be humble.
+This experience taught me that when learning something wholly new it is best to check prejudices and predilections, and that early exposure to different perspectives is vital in one's continuing intellectual development.
+Learning is an exercise in assiduity while being receptive.
+Humility is the trait from which both hard work and open mind sprang.
+Do not be seduced by the "my way is the only way" mentality.
+The best way sways in the blistering winds of trend and it is soon buried under the drifting sands of time.
+Humility does not.
+So, strive to be humble.
 Learn.

 ## *functional*